Bridging Loans in Scotland

 • No Early Repayment Charges: Many lenders offer early repayment flexibility, helping minimise interest costs.

-• Security: Bridging loans are typically secured on property or land, with many lenders accepting multiple properties as collateral for higher loan amounts, and can allow borrowing up to 100% of the purchase price.
+• Security: A bridging loan is typically secured on property or land, with many lenders accepting multiple properties as collateral for higher loan amounts, and can allow borrowing up to 100% of the purchase price.

 If you're purchasing a property at a discount to its market value, our specialist finance may offer enhanced LTV options.
 Learn more in our dedicated guide to below market value finance.